solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

   0x174dea7100000000000000000000000000000000000000000000000000000000000000200000000000000000000000000000000000000000000000000000000000000003000000000000000000000000000000000000000000000000000000000000006000000000000000000000000000000000000000000000000000000000000001600000000000000000000000000000000000000000000000000000000000000260000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000008000000000000000000000000000000000000000000000000000000000000000440ffb1d8b0000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a14650000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a14650000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000800000000000000000000000000000000000000000000000000000000000000044095ea7b3000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000080000000000000000000000000000000000000000000000000000000000000004447e7ef240000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a1465000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000
 ```

-If a password was provide to the wallet, the script will prompt for the password before broadcasting the proposal.
+If a password was provided to the wallet, the script will prompt for the password before broadcasting the proposal.

 A signer from the multisig address can check whether the calldata proposed on the multisig matches the calldata obtained from the call.
-It is important to note that two new addresses have been added to the `Addresses.sol` storage.
+It is important to note that two new addresses have been added to the Addresses.sol storage.
 These addresses are not included in the JSON file and must be added manually for accuracy.

-The proposal script will deploy the contracts in `deploy()` method and will generate actions calldata for each individual action along with calldata for the proposal.
-The proposal can be executed manually using the cast send along with the calldata generated above.
+The proposal script will deploy the contracts in the deploy() method and will generate action calldata for each individual action along with calldata for the proposal.
+The proposal can be executed manually using the cast send command along with the calldata generated above.